anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 If you **save** and **run** the app after the change, you will notice that the page will not freeze anymore, as each call to our Python code will be _non-blocking_.

+> 💡 Support for Python Web Workers (i.e., web workers that can run Python code) is indeed part of the **new**
+> main features introduced in the latest release of PyScript (along with support for multiple interpreters)!
+> An in full PyScript-style, the feature is offered to the user to be _straightforward_ to use, and _simple_
+> to understand!
+All the low-levels, and internal technicalities are handled by the platform itself.

 ### 🎁 Wrap up